skuczynska/images-app-terraform-upskill-PGS/README.md

 # Images application with terraform and terragrunt

 The application allows users to convert images.
-After sending image user will receive an AWS SNS notyfication.
+After sending image user will receive an AWS SNS notification.

 ## Setup
 Install AWS CLI